abobas/ft_printf/README.md

 Project for Codam (42 Network)

-This is my reimplementation of printf of the C Standard Library.
+This is a reimplementation of printf of the C Standard Library.

 The assignment comprised reimplementing the conversions 'cspdiuxX%' and '-0.*' flags.